 Latvian independence required neither Soviet nor Nazi victory as a prerequisite—nor did Latvians fight for anything other than Latvian independence.

 Feigmanis' painting honoring of the Latvian Legion as cause for alarm denies Latvia's historical DNA.
-Members, survivors, and their families have reverently honored the Legion for sixty-six years.
+Members, survivors, and their families have reverently honored the Legion for sixty-eight years.
 It was only after Russia mounted a concerted propaganda campaign after commemoration was declared a national Latvian holiday that this new ahistorical narrative blossomed, including winning over Holocaust activists to its "anti-Nazi glorification" cause.

 The example being "set" is to inculcate awareness and understanding of Latvia's history.
 Any understanding of Hitler's collaborators in the Holocaust begins with a factual accounting of who did, and did not, participate.